Sharing the responsibility: mental health starts with occupational safety and awareness

 This means that the structuring of educators across a service needs to be strategic in an effort to ensure that suitably qualified and skilled educators are leading early learning environments, not just for the children but also the colleagues and families whom also access that space.

-Going hand-in-hand with this reflection is an acknowledgement of the interconnectedness between quality area four and quality area seven of the NQS, giving guidance and standards in relation to leadership and management.
+Going hand-in-hand with this reflection is an acknowledgment of the interconnectedness between quality area four and quality area seven of the NQS, giving guidance and standards in relation to leadership and management.

 More specifically, asking how can leadership and staffing arrangements can be used to guide, model and mentor educators, providing input to support them in the management of the stress attributed to the occupation.